 Ask Climbing Buddies for Recommendations

 Find a rock shoe specialist by asking around for recommendations or picking one that advertises in the climbing magazines.
 I’ve always used Rock and Resole in Boulder, but Rubber Room in Bishop and Flyin’ Brian’s Resoles in Las Vegas are great too.
 Visit your cobbler’s website to get the beta on prices and shipping.
 Most cobblers will analyze your shoes and then do whatever work is necessary unless you tell them otherwise.

 There are three basic rock shoe resole repairs.

 - Full-Sole Resole This is the full monty—the whole sole from toe to heel is replaced.
 You almost never need a full sole replacement.
-A full-sole repair should cost you around $40.
+A full-sole repair should cost you from $40 to $50.

 - Half-Sole Resole This, the most common and the cheapest resole, is when only half the sole is replaced from the toe to the instep.
 This resole is done because virtually all the usage and damage to your boot soles is on the part of the shoe that is used the most when you climb.
 Expect to pay $30 to $40 for a half-sole repair.

 - Rand Repair The rand, the band of rubber that wraps around the rock shoe above the sole, is often damaged when you climb.
 Holes wear in the rand in the toe box, especially if you jam lots of cracks, or you wear into the rand by climbing past the useful life of the sole onto the rand itself.
 Rand repairs are generally expensive.
 Plan on adding $20 to $40 to the resole price, depending on how much damage has been done.
 It’s best to avoid rand repair by getting your shoes into the shop before damage occurs.